MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/search-documents-readme.md

 ### Currently supported environments

 - [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule)
-- Latest versions of Safari, Chrome, Edge, and Firefox.
+- Latest versions of Safari, Chrome, Microsoft Edge, and Firefox.

-See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/@azure/search-documents_12.0.0/SUPPORT.md) for more details.
+See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/@azure/search-documents_12.1.0/SUPPORT.md) for more details.

 ### Prerequisites

 - An [Azure subscription](https://azure.microsoft.com/free/)
-- An [Azure AI Search service][create_search_service_docs]
+- A [Search service][create_search_service_docs]

 To create a new search service, you can use the [Azure portal][create_search_service_docs], [Azure PowerShell][create_search_service_ps], or the [Azure CLI][create_search_service_cli].
 Here's an example using the Azure CLI to create a free instance for getting started: